MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_queryadapterinfotype.md

 ### -field DXGKQAITYPE_INTEGRATED_DISPLAY_DESCRIPTOR2

-Indicates a request for an integrated panel descriptor where the input buffer to the query will be a DXGK_QAITARGETIN structure and the output buffer is a DXGK_QUERYINTEGRATEDDISPLAYOUT2 structure.
+Indicates a request for an integrated panel descriptor where the input buffer to the query will be a DXGK_QAITARGETIN structure and the output buffer is a [DXGK_QUERYINTEGRATEDDISPLAYOUT2](ns-d3dkmddi-_dxgk_queryintegrateddisplayout2.md) structure.
 This query replaces use of the DXGKQAITYPE_INTEGRATED_DISPLAY_DESCRIPTOR query for WDDM 2.4 drivers.

+TypeIntegratedDisplay child devices are reported by calling [DXGKDDI_QUERYADAPTERINFO](nc-d3dkmddi-dxgkddi_queryadapterinfo.md) with the *Type* set to this value.

 ### -field DXGKQAITYPE_NODEPERFDATA